Interview by Sunny Shadows of the Substance Broadcasting Station

 Death: Be careful Life, that might be perceived as a slippery slope in conjunction with Euthanasia and Suicide, and neither of them are here to plead their case objectively at the moment.

 Life: True enough.
 But I think you know where I am going with this Sunny.
 How often, after Death has paid a visit, have you heard someone say, "I am so glad they are no longer suffering."

-Life: If I may interject, as it stands, there are no rules concerning me and my companion and there never have been.
+Life: If I may interject: as it stands, there are no rules concerning me and my companion, and there never have been.
 Frankly, I do not see how any sort of regulations, at this juncture, would serve any relevance.
-Also, rules and regulations are put into place by specific regions, cultures, geography might play an important part, politics, economics etc. Do not forget that Death and I work in an atmosphere of complete non-partiality.
+Also, rules and regulations are put into place by specific regions and cultures.
+Geography might play an important part also, as well as politics, economics, etc. Do not forget that Death and I work in an atmosphere of complete non-partiality.

 SS: Okay, but don't you think that some checks and balances should be put into place?